Introducing our new series of short, spotlight webinars exploring how our theory of change approach can be applied in different areas of work.

 About the theories of change in action spotlight webinars

-- Each 30-minute webinar explores how our theory of change approach can be applied in a different area of work.
+• Each 30-minute spotlight webinar explores how our theory of change approach can be applied in a different area of work.

 Spotlight webinar programme

-Using a theory of change to understand and capture the impact of policy influencing work (1 October)
+Using a theory of change to understand and capture the impact of policy influencing work (available to watch now)

 Policy influencing work is often complex and long-term.
-In this theory of change in action spotlight session, we show how a theory of change can help you understand and demonstrate the impact of influencing and advocacy activities.
+In this theory of change in action spotlight session, Sarah Morton shows how a theory of change can help you understand and demonstrate the impact of influencing and advocacy activities.

-We will explore a theory of change for policy influencing work, and how we can use these to help shape data collection to demonstrate policy impact.
-We will include ideas for getting data when formal feedback is not appropriate or possible.
+Sarah takes you through an example theory of change for policy influencing work, and how it can be used to help shape data collection to demonstrate policy impact.
+She shares ideas for getting data when formal feedback is not appropriate or possible.

 By the end of this session, you will have:

-- access to a template evaluation framework for policy influencing work
+• an example framework for tracking policy influencing work

 Using a theory of change to evaluate relational and personal outcome focused services (5 November)